 Evernote still has the best web clipper, and in our opinion, it is their killer feature.

-When I am doing research on a topic or come across something I want to capture, the Evernote Web Clipper is the tool I use.
+When I am doing research on a topic or come across something I want to capture, the web clipper is the tool I use.

 There are lots of solutions out there for capturing links to things, but the Evernote Web Clipper that you install in your browser is unparalleled for not just capturing a link to something, but a cleaned-up capture of the content.